Meet our Champions

 Lucy Thorne (Imperial College London, UK)

 My research group focuses on how emerging viruses overcome our frontline immune defences.
-The Microbiology Society has helped me throughout my career from PhD student to group leader, through: grants, prizes, brilliant conferences and building a supportive network in virology.
+The Microbiology Society has helped me throughout my career from PhD student to group leader, through grants, prizes, brilliant conferences and building a supportive network in virology.
 I became a MicroSoc Champion to be able to share and promote these benefits to others and to meet Champions around the world.
-I promote MicroSoc through regional cross-virology and bacteriology meetings, and through my public engagement and outreach activities.
+I promote the Society through regional cross-virology and bacteriology meetings and through my public engagement and outreach activities.

 -